 It can take weeks to prepare documentation that you will need to present with your visa application therefore you are strongly advised to start preparing your documents as soon as possible.
-Depending on your country of application, you should apply either online or by using Form VAF9 and PBS Appendix 8 Tier 4 (General) Student Self-Assessment.

-Most countries require you to apply online: www.gov.uk/tier-4-general-visa
+Most countries require you to apply online: www.gov.uk/student-visa

-To be granted a visa for full-time study, you should pass a points-based assessment and score 40 points:
+To be granted a visa for full-time study, you should pass a points-based assessment and score 70 points:

-- 30 points for possession of a Confirmation of Acceptance for Studies (CAS) from Bangor University.
-Please see 'What is a CAS?' on page 8 - 10 points for evidence that you have enough money to cover the cost of your course and living expenses, please refer to page 10
+- 50 points for possession of a Confirmation of Acceptance for Studies (CAS) from Bangor University.
+Please see 'What is a CAS?' on page 8 - 10 points for evidence that you have enough money to cover the cost of your course and living expenses, please refer to page 10 - 10 points for evidence you meet the English language requirement.

-In addition, the visa application form will ask questions about your English language ability, previous visa applications and academic qualifications.
+In addition, the visa application form will ask questions about previous visa applications and academic qualifications.
 You may also be asked to attend an interview as part of the application.